jonatascastro12/jonatascastro.me/src/content/about/index.md

 I'm from Brazil and I live in Rio de Janeiro.
 I speak English and Portuguese.

-If you feel that my skills and services could be of use to your company or if you want to hire me, please, contact me at:
+If you feel that my skills and services could be useful to your company or if you want to hire me, please, contact me at:

 jonatascastro12@gmail.com